-- (a) This Agreement is intended to constitute a plan of reorganization with respect to the Transaction for United States Federal income tax purposes and the parties hereto intend the Transaction to qualify as a reorganization within the meaning of Section 368(a) of the Code.
+(a) This Agreement is intended to constitute a plan of reorganization with respect to the Transaction for United States Federal income tax purposes and the parties hereto intend the Transaction to qualify as a reorganization within the meaning of Section 368(a) of the Code.
 From and after the date of this Agreement, each party hereto shall use its reasonable best efforts (and shall cause its respective subsidiaries to use their reasonable best efforts) to cause the Transaction to qualify, and shall not, without the prior written consent of the other parties hereto, take any actions or cause any actions to be taken which could reasonably be expected to prevent the Transaction from qualifying as a reorganization under the provisions of Section 368(a) of the Code.
-Following the Effective Time, neither the Surviving Corporation nor Parent, nor any of their respective subsidiaries, shall take any action or cause any action to be taken which could reasonably be expected to cause the Transaction to fail to qualify as a reorganization under Section 368(a) of the Code. - (b) The parties hereto shall cooperate and use their reasonable best efforts in order for Parent to obtain an opinion of Skadden, Arps, Slate, Meagher & Flom LLP ("Skadden Arps"), counsel to Parent, that the Transaction will be treated as a reorganization within the meaning of Section 368(a) of the Code (the "Tax Opinion").
+Following the Effective Time, neither the Surviving Corporation nor Parent, nor any of their respective subsidiaries, shall take any action or cause any action to be taken which could reasonably be expected to cause the Transaction form cause any action to be taken which could reasonably be expected to cause the Code.
+Following the Effective Time, neither the Surviving Corporation nor Parent, nor any of their respective subsidiaries, shall take any action or cause any action to be taken which could reasonably be expected to cause the Transaction to fail to qualify as a reorganization under Section 368(a) of the Code.

+(b) The parties hereto shall cooperate and use their reasonable best efforts in order for Parent to obtain an opinion of Skadden, Arps, Slate, Meagher & Flom LLP ("Skadden Arps"), counsel to Parent, that the Transaction will be treated as a reorganization within the meaning of Section 368(a) of the Code (the "Tax Opinion").
 In connection therewith, both Parent (together with Merger Sub) and the Company shall deliver to Skadden Arps representation letters, dated and executed as of the Effective Time (and as of such other date or dates as reasonably requested by Skadden Arps), in form and substance substantially identical to those attached hereto as Exhibit C and Exhibit D, respectively (allowing for such amendments to the representation letters as Skadden Arps deems necessary) (together, the "Representation Letters").
-Notwithstanding anything express or implied to the contrary in this Agreement, but subject to the provisions of this Section 6.15, if such opinion cannot be obtained, then, in Parent's reasonable discretion, the Merger shall not be effected as described herein and shall instead be effected as a merger of Merger Sub with and into the Company (the "Reverse Merger") in accordance with the URBCA and the separate existence of Merger Sub shall thereupon cease, and the Company, as the surviving corporation in the Reverse Merger, shall continue its corporate existence under the laws of the State of Utah as a wholly-owned subsidiary of Parent.
+Notwithstanding anything express or implied to the contrary in this Agreement, but subject to the provisions of this Section 6.15, if such opinion cannot be obtained, then, in Parent's reasonable discretion, the Merger shall not be and shall instead be effected as a merger of Merger Sub with and into the Company (the "Reverse Merger") in accordance with the URBCA and the separate existence of Merger Sub shall thereupon cease, and the Company, as the surviving corporation in the Reverse Merger, shall continue its corporate existence under the laws of the State of Utah as a wholly-owned subsidiary of Parent.